kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-CNContactFormatter creates a name based on the information in a given contact.
+**CNContactFormatter** creates a name based on the information in a given contact.
 This name is generated using the contact's given and family name as well as any titles and suffixes (e.g. Jr.) associated with the contact.

-CNContactStore allows you to query the user's contacts for those matching a predicate.
-In this case, you used CNContact's `predicateForContactsMatchingName(_:)` method to create an NSPredicate that finds contacts with a name similar to the provided string.
+**CNContactStore** allows you to query the user's contacts for those matching a predicate.
+In this case, you used **CNContact**'s `predicateForContactsMatchingName(_:)` method to create an **NSPredicate** that finds contacts with a name similar to the provided string.
 You only save the contact if there are no contacts matching the name, in order to prevent duplicates.

 > **Note**: `unifiedContactsMatchingPredicate(_:keysToFetch:)` has a `keysToFetch` parameter that you ultimately ignore by passing in an empty array.
 However, if you were to try to access or modify the contacts that were fetched, it would throw an error because the keys were not fetched.
 If you wanted to access the fetched contacts' first names, for example, you would have to add `CNContactGivenNameKey` to `keysToFetch`.

 Run the app, and try to add the same contact multiple times.
 Once the contact has been added, the app will not add the contact a second time.

+Congratulations – You have now dramatically improved RWConnect and learned a ton about the new Contacts framework while doing so!

 ## Where to Go From Here

 By this point, you now know just about everything you need to use the Contacts and ContactsUI frameworks in your own apps.
-As is the case with anything, there is still more to learn about both frameworks if you want to dig even deeper.
+However, there is still more to learn about the frameworks if you want to dig even deeper.

 To learn more, be sure to visit the Contact framework guide (https://developer.apple.com/library/prerelease/ios/documentation/Contacts/Reference/Contacts_Framework/index.html#//apple_ref/doc/uid/TP40015328).